Day 30 of a Year Long Road Trip Along America’s Scenic Byways

 Mount Desert Island and Acadia National Park

-Another lovely sunny, 62 degree day; it couldn’t get any better for a visit to Mount Desert Island and Acadia National Park.
+What a lovely sunny, 62 degree day!
+It couldn’t get any better for a visit to Mount Desert Island and Acadia National Park.
 Not only was the weather perfect, the crowds were manageable.
-I can’t imagine what this park would be like in the summertime or peak foliage time.
+I can’t imagine what this park would be like in the summer or during peak foliage season.

 Ocean Path Trail

-After another night at a “Supercenter” Walmart, I began the day with a three mile hike.
-I took Park Loop Road to Sand Beach, where some brave souls were taking a dip and sunbathing.
-I wasn’t inclined to join them, not to mention dogs aren’t allowed on the beach, so I had to use the parking area to access the Ocean Path Trail.
+After another night at a “Supercenter” Walmart, this time in Ellsworth, we drove 15 miles to Mount Desert Island.
+I began the day with a three mile hike along Park Loop Road to Sand Beach.
+Some brave souls were taking a dip and sunbathing.
+I wasn’t inclined to join them.
+Not to mention dogs aren’t allowed on the beach, so I had to use the parking area to access the Ocean Path Trail.

-The Ocean Path Trail, fairly manicured, led tourists along the rocky ledges awash with tide pools, aside the road, and through a few patches of forest areas for spectacular views of the Atlantic Ocean and surrounding islands.
+The Ocean Path Trail, fairly manicured, led tourists along the rocky ledges awash with tide pools, aside the road, and through a few patches of forest areas.
+Additionally, the trail provided spectacular views of the Atlantic Ocean and surrounding islands.
 A few notable stops along the way included Thunder Hole and Otter Cliffs.

 Thunder Hole is a small channel naturally carved out of granite rock from years of waves crashing on the shores.
 Beneath the channel lays a small cavern of air, water, and rocks.
 When a wave crashes on the surface, the air and water are forced out of the pocket creating a thunderous boom and sometimes 40 foot sprays depending on the condition of the seas.
 I imagine if I were visiting last week during the hurricane-type weather, it would have been an active, noisy site.
 Today, I admired calm seas and, in turn, a loud belch.